freeslugs/flush/README.md

 🧟‍♂️ Kill zombie servers

 Dead Rails servers keep taking up your ports?
 Get rid of the lingering servers in style.
+Also works for killing broken local postgres instances.

 ## install